 We do not use derivative instruments to hedge exposures to cash flow, market, or foreign currency risks.
-We evaluate all of our financial instruments, including issued share purchase warrants, to determine if such instruments are derivatives or contain features that qualify as embedded derivatives, pursuant to ASC 480 and ASC 815-15.
+We evaluate all of our financial instruments, including issued share purchase warrants, to determine if such instruments are derivatives or contain features that qualify as embedded derivatives, pursuant to ASC 480 and FASB ASC Topic 815 "Derivatives and hedging" ("ASC 815").
 The classification of derivative instruments, including whether such instruments should be recorded as liabilities or as equity, is re-assessed at the end of each reporting period.

 We issued an aggregate of 9,660,000 Public Warrants as part of the Units issued to investors in our Initial Public Offering and the underwriters' exercise of their overallotment option and we issued 8,216,330 Private Placement Warrants.
-All of our outstanding warrants are recognized as derivative liabilities in accordance with ASC 815-40.
+All of our outstanding warrants are recognized as derivative liabilities in accordance with ASC 815.
 Accordingly, we recognize the warrant instruments as liabilities at fair value and adjust the instruments to fair value at each reporting period.
 The liabilities are subject to remeasurement at each balance sheet date until exercised, and any change in fair value is recognized in the Company's statement of operations.
-The fair value of warrants issued in connection with the Initial Public Offering and Private Placement were initially measured at fair value using a Monte Carlo simulation model and subsequently, the fair value of Warrants issued in connection with our Initial Public Offering have subsequently been measured based on the listed market price of such warrants period
+The fair value of warrants issued in connection with the Initial Public Offering and Private Placement were initially measured at fair value using a Monte Carlo simulation model and subsequently, the fair value of the Private Placement warrants have been estimated using a Monte Carlo simulation model each measurement date.
+The fair value of Warrants issued in connection with our Initial Public Offering have subsequently been measured based on the listed market price of such warrants period